widdix/aws-cf-templates/docs/migrate-v14.md

 ### state/rds-postgres

 Parameter `EngineVersion` default value was removed.
+The previous default of `9.6.24` is no longer supported.
 Use `10.17` if you haven't specified the parameter value before.

 ## wordpress/*